Inca Trail Trek - Machu Picchu Picture

 Wildlife and Nature Interaction

 Peru is renowned for its unique wildlife, including the majestic Andean condors and colorful Amazonian creatures.
-Along the Inca Trail trek to Machu Picchu, you will have a number of wildlife and nature interactions.
+Along the Inca Trail to Machu Picchu, you will have a number of wildlife and nature interactions.
 You have the chance of spotting a number of birds that are unique to the cloud forest regions of the Inca Trail and this is also home to the Great Spectacled bear which is classed as an endangered species.
 However, it's vital to maintain a respectful distance from these animals and their habitats.
 Avoid touching, feeding, or attempting to get too close to wild animals, as this can disrupt their natural behavior and the delicate ecosystems that surround the Inca Trail trekking route and Machu Picchu.

 An unexpected friend along the Inca Trail to machu Picchu